Mahamuni Buddha Statue in Mahamuni Pagoda

 The most revered Buddha statue in Burma is the Mahamuni Buddha Statue in Mahamuni Pagoda in Mandalay – located in Chan Mya Tha-si township, with its beginnings shrouded in mystery.
 Gold applied to the statue on a daily basis for hundreds of years can only invoke the imagination as to how it originally appeared before it was taken from Arakan during the rule of King Suriya during the 2nd century.

-in 1784 the Crown Prince Shwe Daung, the eldest son of King Bodawpaya was ordered to conquer the Rakhine Kingdom and to bring the Mahamuni Buddha statue back to his capital Amarapura, eventually being transported to its current location where it is enshrined in the inner chamber of the Mahamuni Temple.
+in 1784 Crown Prince Shwe Daung, the eldest son of King Bodawpaya was ordered to conquer the Rakhine Kingdom and to bring the Mahamuni Buddha statue back to his capital Amarapura, eventually being transported to its current location where it is enshrined in the inner chamber of the Mahamuni Temple.

 Maha in Pali means “Great” and Muni means “Sage”, one of the attributes of the Buddha “The Great Sage”.
-According to legend and myth around the casting of the Mahamuni Buddha statue in 554 B.C., that the presence of the Buddha presiding over the event is unfounded.
+According to legend and myth around the casting of the Mahamuni Buddha statue in 554 B.C., the presence of the Buddha presiding over the event is unfounded.
 However, according to the historian Thaw Kaung the legend has been recorded in various chronicles and old Buddhist texts, such as the Sappadana Pakarana, an ancient Rakhine manuscript which refers to the Mahamuni Buddha and its history.

-If the Mahamuni Buddha statue was made in 554 B.C., it would be the oldest man made image of the Buddha in the world and at the time of casting the Buddha would have been approximately 69 years old.
-Historians and archaeologists adhere to the view that the first image of the Buddha date to the 1st or 2nd century CE and are those of the Gandharan style statues found in Afghanistan.
+If the Mahamuni Buddha statue was made in 554 B.C., it would be the oldest man-made image of the Buddha in the world and at the time of casting the Buddha would have been approximately 69 years old.
+Historians and archaeologists adhere to the view that the first image of the Buddha date to the 1st or 2nd century CE and are those of the Gandharan-style statues found in Afghanistan.

-Selected writings and excerpt from the writings of Thaw Kaung a Burmese university librarian, historian and a leading authority in Asian library studies, specializing in the preservation and archival of traditional documents and manuscripts presents his own research along with other accounts and views written by historians and archaeologist on the myth and legends of the Mahamuni Buddha Statue.
+Selected writings and excerpts from the writings of Thaw Kaung a Burmese university librarian, historian and a leading authority in Asian library studies, specializing in the preservation and archival of traditional documents and manuscripts presents his own research along with other accounts and views written by historians and archaeologist on the myth and legends of the Mahamuni Buddha Statue.

 The Buddhist people of Myanmar have accepted legendary accounts of the Buddha visiting various parts of Myanmar, though scholars after much research write that Gaudama Buddha (c.563- c.
 483 BC) probably never left his homeland, the area between Kapilavastu and Benares about a hundred miles away in Northern India and Nepal.